nitin-kumar-sde/High-Level-Design/README.md

 **Rate Limiting** is a strategy for **controlling the rate at which an API or service accepts requests** from a user, IP address, or application over a defined time window.

 ### 🫧 Key Benifits
-- **Prevent Abuse:** - Mitigate brute-force attacks, DoS/DDoS attacks by malicious clients.
+- **Prevent Abuse** - Mitigate brute-force attacks, DoS/DDoS attacks by malicious clients.
-- **Ensure Fair Usage:** - Prevent a single user or client from monopolizing system resources.
+- **Ensure Fair Usage** - Prevent a single user or client from monopolizing system resources.
-- **Protect Downstream Services:** - Shield backend services from being overwhelmed.
+- **Protect Downstream Services** - Shield backend services from being overwhelmed.

 ### 🧳 Common Algorithms
 - **🪟 Fixed Window Counter** - Simple; counts requests in a fixed time window (e.g., 100 requests per minute).
 Prone to "bursty" traffic at window edges.
 - **🏠 Sliding Window Log** - Tracks timestamps of each request.
 Most accurate but resource-intensive.
 - **🏢 Sliding Window Counter** - Hybrid; combines fixed windows but uses previous window's rate to smooth out bursts.
-- **🪙 Token Bucket ** - A "bucket" of tokens is refilled at a fixed rate.
+- **🪙 Token Bucket** - A "bucket" of tokens is refilled at a fixed rate.
 Each request consumes a token.
 Allows for bursts up to bucket capacity.
-- **💧 Leaky Bucket ** - Requests enter a queue (the "bucket") and are processed at a constant rate.
+- **💧 Leaky Bucket** - Requests enter a queue (the "bucket") and are processed at a constant rate.
 Excess requests overflow/are dropped.
 Smooths out bursts.

 > 🧠 Note - Typically implemented at the API Gateway, Load Balancer, or specific service level.